IBM-Cloud/tf-ibm-docs/README.md

 # Terraform IBM Docs
 IBM Cloud Terraform (tm) Provider documentation.
 See https://ibm-bluemix.github.io/tf-ibm-docs/

+# Objective

+To automatically generate a static site for the [IBM Terraform fork](https://github.com/IBM-Bluemix/) when there are changes to the fork in the `provider/ibm-cloud` branch.

+# How it works

+TBD

 # Prerequisites

 - `git` must be available on the workstation running the script